InnovativeInventor/proof-repair-quotients/README.md

 - An internal view of proof across quotient type equivalences in Cubical Agda (located in [`cubical`](cubical)).
 This is currently manual due to engineering and theoretical limitations of cubical type theory.
 - An external view of proof repair across quotient type equivalences (via setoids) in Coq (located in `/pumpkin-pi`).
 This is automated by a prototype that extends the original pumpkin-pi automation.

-## Cubical Agda Manual Case Studies
+## Manual Case Studies in Cubical Agda
 To run our Cubical Agda case studies, you should install [Cubical Agda](https://github.com/agda/cubical) The main corresponding files for our case studies in Cubical Agda can be found in the following locations: